alhajee/ckan/doc/contributing/documentation.rst

 Getting started
 ---------------

-This section will walk you through downloading the source files for CKAN's docs, editing them, and submitting your work to the CKAN project.
+This section will walk you through downloading the source files for FMLD's docs, editing them, and submitting your work to the FMLD project.

-CKAN's documentation is created using `Sphinx <http://sphinx-doc.org/>`_, which in turn uses `Docutils <http://docutils.sourceforge.net/>`_ (reStructuredText is part of Docutils).
+FMLD's documentation is created using `Sphinx <http://sphinx-doc.org/>`_, which in turn uses `Docutils <http://docutils.sourceforge.net/>`_ (reStructuredText is part of Docutils).
 Some useful links to bookmark: